 Sustainability is important to me because I want to live a “good” life.
 I think sustainability-thinking helps me to lead a more intentional, purposeful, and joyful life.
 I believe that my actions have consequences.
 My actions affect: the people around me, people around the world I don’t know, future generations, and the ecosystems that make life possible for me and all living things.
 I hope there is a way to harmonize my everyday living with these considerations.

 I am interested in Aikido, learning new things, good process, and civility.

-Interests: Reading, knitting, traveling, my cats and my rabbits.
+Interests: Reading, knitting, traveling, my cats and my rabbits, being in the mountains.

 Sydney Bauer: Energy Intern